grame-cncm/faust/tools/benchmark/README.md

 The `-test` parameter can be used to compile a test program which will bench the DSP, print its UI, and render it.

-Note that using the `-inj foo.cpp` option allows to compile any C++ class containing a `dsp` subclass, so for instance a manually written C++ class.
+Note that using the `-inj foo.cpp` option allows to compile any C++ class containing a `dsp` subclass (which has obligatorily to be named `mydsp`), so for instance a manually written C++ class.
 This is a convenient way to optimise any C++ DSP class.

  Examples: